Teaching Traveling: Welcome, Lindsey Lehman! Tell us what led to your remarkable teaching position in Bermuda.

 After video chatting with my sister, Torey, I confessed to this awful feeling and she basically told me to get out.
 Literally, get out of my apartment.
-She told me to go to the beach, put on my swimsuit and go.
+She told me to go to the beach (not to be confused with “Go do a Beachbody workout“), put on my swimsuit and go.
 Even if I didn’t know anyone just go!

 So I did, I got on my scooter and went.
 And it turns out, that was the day I met my friend Kelsey, at the beach, who was in a very similar situation as myself.
 Moving away from every single person you know is extremely challenging and there are new challenges you never even think to prepare yourself for.
 Days like that happen when you move, but luckily for me I had my sister to motivate me.

 TT: How have your travels impacted you as a teacher?

 L: Traveling has impacted my teaching style in a very strange way.
 It had made me more resourceful.
 Living in Bermuda sometimes it is very difficult to obtain common teaching items that we take for granted having at our disposal or they are sold at an extremely high premium.